 Because of the closeness and relationship that existed between all the families involved, there were no strict rules and regulations written to guide this.
 The penalty for non-payment was humiliation and sometimes even alienation from such families within the community.

-While the Kuri system itself has very traceable connections to various primitive civilizations, the system achieved its goal for social banking and created hope for the needy.
+While the Kuri system itself has very traceable connections to various primitive civilizations, the system achieved its goal of social banking and created hope for the needy.
 It later became institutionalized, developed into large “chit” funds and eventually became regulated by banking acts.

 I’m just thinking now…